Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Extensions

-which accurately approximates $\frac{1}{t} \sum_{i=1}^t L_i(\hat{\beta}_i^{\MTL})$ by Theorem \ref{thm_many_tasks}.
-Thus, we can find out the optimal $r$ using $g_r(n, \mu)$.
-For the second question, recall that by Lemma \ref{fact_tr}, the excess risk of the OLS estimator is equal to $\frac{\sigma^2 p}{n - p}$ up to a small error that tends to zero in probability as $p\to\infty$.
-Thus, by comparing $g_r(n, \mu)$ to $\frac{\sigma^2 p}{n - p}$, we can also provide the exact condition for when positive and negative information transfer happens.
-The following proposition carries out this analysis.
+For the second question, recall that by equation \eqref{fact_tr}, the excess risk of the OLS estimator is given by $\frac{\sigma^2 p}{n - p}$.
+Thus, by comparing $g_r(n, \mu)$ to $\frac{\sigma^2 p}{n - p}$, the exact threshold between positive and negative transfer can be identified.
+This is stated as follows.